100% Satisfaction Guarantee

 Spelling variations of this family name include: Trafford, Trafforde, Traford and others.

 First found in Lancashire where they held a family seat from very ancient times at Trafford, before the Norman Conquest in 1066.
 Randolphus Trafford lived about the year 1030 and was Lord of the manor of Trafford.
 His son Randolphus (Randolphus filius Radulphi) died about the year 1080.
-However, another reference claims the progenitor of the family was Ralph de Trafford who died about 1050.
+However, two other references claims the progenitor of the family was Ralph de Trafford who died about 1050.
 Trafford is today a metropolitan borough of Greater Manchester but claims its origin from as an Anglo-French version of "Stratford," deriving from the Old English words stręt (a Roman road) and ford (a river crossing).
 Combined the place name meant "ford on a Roman road."
 Later the parish of Wilmslow in Cheshire was an ancient family seat.
 "The church is a handsome and very ancient structure in the decorated and later English styles, with a square tower; it comprises a nave, chancel, and two aisles, of which the east end of one and the west end of the other are inclosed as sepulchral chapels, for the families of Dunham and Trafford."
 The same church includes an inscription to Henry Treffort, rector, 1537.
 Sir Thomas Joseph de Trafford, Bart. was patron of the parish.

 Some of the first settlers of this family name were:

 Trafford Settlers in United States in the 18th Century

 - Charles Trafford settled in America in 1768

 Trafford Settlers in New Zealand in the 19th Century

 - William Rawson Trafford landed in Wanganui, New Zealand in 1840

 - Rodney Trafford (b.
 1978), former American football tight end